-Fictional classmates, one black an done white, write poems for a school project about identity, race, hair, police brutality, and diversity.
+Fictional classmates, one black and done white, write poems for a school project about identity, race, hair, police brutality, and diversity.
 Their project about difficult topics helps them learn about each other, becoming friends in the end.

 What Lane? by Torrey Maldonado

 Short and fast-paced, this is the story of a boy who learns to think for himself and define who he is himself, instead of being influenced by friends.
 Stephen notices he’s living in a world that treats him differently than his white friends.
-HIs journey in this book ends with the conclusion that only he gets to decide what lane he’s in as a young black man– not the world or his peers who are judging him by the color of his skin.
+His journey in this book ends with the conclusion that only he gets to decide what lane he’s in as a young black man– not the world or his peers who are judging him by the color of his skin.

 From the Desk of Zoe Washington by Janae Marks

-On her 12th birthday, Zoe, a girl who loves to bake, discovers a letter to her from her incarcerated biological father, Marcus.
+On her 12th birthday, Zoe, a girl who loves to bake, discovers a letter from her from her incarcerated biological father, Marcus.
 She decides to write him back, even daring to ask him about the murder he’s in jail for — did he really do it?
 Zoe learns that he’s innocent and determines to prove it.
 You won’t be able to put down this winsome story with a heroine you can’t help but adore; a story that illuminates social justice with themes of family, friendship, and love.